 Hi, Hannah!
-Thanks for joining us to chat about what on earth a Vixen Labs Producer does each day.
-But before all that, tell us about your background.
+Before we get into talking production, tell us about your background.
 What was your journey like up to joining Vixen?

 Walking Hadrian’s Wall as a way to relax between jobs is very Hannah Carr!
 You’re definitely one of the most active people I know.

 Hah!
 Well, while I was walking, Vixen Labs had started looking for a Project Manager.

 A friend had seen JP’s post on Facebook.
 I met with JP and Jen, and soon received an email saying “can you start next week?”.
 That was it!
 I entered the world of voice first.

 HANNAH’S FIRST THOUGHTS ON VOICE, VIXEN, AND OUR CO-FOUNDERS

 Can you remember your first day?
 Tell us all about your initial impressions!

 21st October 2019 was my first day.
 It was mainly just the three of us in the office for those beginning weeks, although on my first day we had visitors from America, and basically spent the whole day in meetings chatting about an exciting project.
 I remember JP giving me an Alexa!